pavansai0/Alt-tab/README.md

 # Alt-tab
-instantly changes to Desktop on motion detection
+instantly changes to Desktop if someone enters the room